jrw24/G418_readthrough/README.md

 **The pipeline is designed to be run on a computational server with at least 40 threads, and may take an extremely long time to complete if run locally.**

-To run the analysis pipeline, clone the repository and run the **Wangen_G418_workflow.py script** All command line utilities must be downloaded and added to $PATH:
+To run the analysis pipeline, clone the repository and run the **Wangen_G418_workflow.py script**

+All command line utilities must be downloaded and added to $PATH

 ### REQUIREMENTS: